Yuriy1988/Paginator/README.md

  - `name: String (required)` or `paginatorName: String (required)` For Redux to initialize Paginator properly.
   Use `name` with decorator.
-If you want to define Paginator name dynamically with props - use paginatorName prop instead.
+If you want to define Paginator name dynamically with props - use `paginatorName` prop instead.
-  Use `paginatorName` if you want to define Paginator name dynamically with props.

  - `itemsPerPage: Number (1 as default)`
   Defines the max number of items that are visible on the page.